cornelius08/WHSTechNotes/journal.md

 -Missing steps or details in coding can cause errors and bugs.

 -Good habits in attention to detail early on prevent errors and make your code reliable.

+# October 2, 2024
+One task where computer science plays a big role in my daily routine is using my smartphone for communication.
+Apps like messaging platforms rely on algorithms to send texts instantly.
+This keeps me connected and organized.
+Without it, my day would be much more chaotic and less efficient.